The Academy Council collectively provide a challenge and support function to the Headteacher and the Senior Leadership Team.

 Ryan Carter

-Ryan is new to the Staff governance role.
+Ryan joined the Academy Council as the Staff Governor in 2021.
 Ryan has the best interests of pupils in mind at all times and is developing new ways to engage the most reluctant of pupils.
 Ryan pursued his passion working with SEN children in a Pupil referral unit when he left university in 2014.
 Ryan has since worked a number of different roles; within a PRU and SEMH settings, working as a Teaching assistant, childcare officer, instructor and now as a Qualified Teacher at Ramsden Hall Academy.

 Alongside Ryan’s passion for education and working in SEN provisions, Ryan also loves to travel not only the world but within the UK to push himself outside of his comfort zones whenever possible.
 Ryan also has introduced his dog Aavie as a therapeutic support for students who are unable to communicate their needs and feelings to adults, especially in times of crisis.
 This has allowed a number of students to have emotional breakthroughs and supports the therapeutic approach of Ramsden Hall Academy.
 As someone who is always looking to develop his skillset and learn from others around him, Ryan is relishing this new role working with the Academy council at Ramsden Hall as Staff Governor.